abougouffa/minemacs/docs/PACKAGES.md

 * `treesitter-context`: A `treesit`-based package to show code context, dim surrouding text, and fold code
 * `eglot-x`: Extra non-standard functionalities for Eglot
 * `gambol`: Emacs text actions using LSP symbol information
-* `combobulate`: Structured editing and navigation in Emacs with Tree-Sitter
+* `combobulate-setup`: Structured editing and navigation in Emacs with Tree-Sitter
 * `consult-eglot`: Consult integration with Eglot
 * `reformatter`: Define commands which run reformatters on the current Emacs buffer
 * `apheleia`: Run code formatter on buffer contents without moving point